jose-Abel/Tic-Tac-Toe-project/README.md

 # Tic Tac Toe

-The Microverse third project for the Ruby module that consists of creating a Tic Tac Toe game in the console by following 4 different stages or milestones for the overall implementation, each milestone has to have it's own git branch, and this branch consist in the 2nd milestone whereas the user interface is created and the only place is worked is in the main.rb file.
+The Microverse third project for the Ruby module that consists of creating a Tic Tac Toe game in the console by following 4 different stages or milestones for the overall implementation, each milestone has to have it's own git branch, and this branch consist in the 4th milestone where the program gets the final changes, and is ready to be merge to master.

 ## Built With
 - Ruby programming language